DaleMargel/Web-Survey/Readme.md

 # The Search for the Holy Grail
-An opinionated overview of the many (and best) ways to build an application.
+An opinionated overview of the many (and in my view, the best) ways to build an application.

 ## Why?
 If you were to set up an ideal application development platform which one would you choose?